-CM MicroPayments (CMMP) - Use Case - How to Control User Wallets From the Front-end
+MicroPayments Plugin (CMMP) - Use Case - How to Control User Wallets From the Front-end

 Use Case - How to Control User Wallets From the Front-end

-- CM MicroPayments - This document uses version 2.1.3
+- MicroPayments Plugin - This document uses version 2.1.3

-The CM MicroPayments plugin allows you to create a digital wallet for your users, reward them with points, and let them pay for them using real money.
+The MicroPayments Plugin is a payment system for WordPress that allows you to create digital wallets for your users, reward them with points, and let them pay for them using real money.

 Use Case Front-End

 Wallets: What is a Wallet?

 The Wallets are the "accounts" to which the points have to be connected to.
 They work very similar to bank accounts, or real life wallets.

 Use Case Assumptions